KostasBar/PeerEvalApp/DiagramsAndDocumentation/NotesWorkFlows.md

 1. **View Active EvaluationCycle**
    - **Description**: A User can check if there’s an active cycle for which they need to provide input.
    - **Endpoint**:
-     - `GET /api/EvaluationCycles/active` – Retrieves information on the currently open evaluation cycle (if any).
+     - `GET /api/EvaluationCycle/evaluationCycleExists` – Retrieves information on the currently open evaluation cycle (if any).

 2. **Review Past Results**
    - **Description**: Users can see the grades or feedback from previous (closed) cycles.
    - **Endpoint**:
-     - `GET /api/EvaluationCycles/past` – Retrieves a list of all past cycles for this user, including their final evaluations.
+     - `GET /api/User/evaluations-for-user/{id}` – Retrieves a list of all past cycles for this user, including their final evaluations.

 3. **Perform Evaluations**
    - **Description**: Users can navigate to a dedicated page for the currently open cycle and submit evaluations for their colleagues (and optionally their manager).
    - **Endpoints**:
-     - `POST /api/Evaluations` – Creates a new evaluation record (body includes evaluator, evaluatee, answers, etc.).
+     - `GET /api/User/user-to-evaluate/{id}` – Retrieves users that a specific user can evaluate.
-     - `GET /api/Evaluations/{userId}` – Retrieves all evaluations for a particular user, or you could filter further.
+     - `POST /api/Evaluation/submit` – Submits a new evaluation based on the provided input data.

 ---